SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/ReferenceManual/Declarations.md

 the variable declaration must include an explicit type annotation (`:` *type*).

+As with constant declarations, if a variable declaration omits the initializer *expression*, the variable must have a value set before the first time it is read.
-As with constant declarations, if the *variable name* is a tuple pattern, the name of each item in the tuple is bound to the corresponding value in the initializer *expression*.
+Also like constant declarations, if the *variable name* is a tuple pattern, the name of each item in the tuple is bound to the corresponding value in the initializer *expression*.